Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Abstract

 \section{Abstract}

-Transferable backdoors pose a severe threat to the Pre-trained Language Models (PLMs) supply chain, yet defensive research remains nascent, primarily relying on detecting anomalies in the output feature space.
+The ``Pre-train, then fine-tune'' paradigm has revolutionized Natural Language Processing (NLP).
+In this context, transferable backdoors pose a severe threat to the Pre-trained Language Models (PLMs) supply chain, yet defensive research remains nascent, primarily relying on detecting anomalies in the output feature space.
 We identify a critical flaw that fine-tuning on downstream tasks inevitably modifies model parameters, shifting the output distribution and rendering pre-computed defense ineffective.
-To address this, we propose \sys, a novel framework that use input-side invariance of triggers against parameter shifts.
+To address this, we propose \sys, a novel defense framework that shifts the defensive focus from output features to input-side invariance, exploiting the fact that adversarial triggers remain constant even as model weights change.
 To overcome the convergence challenges of discrete text optimization, \sys introduces a multi-trigger contrastive search algorithm that effectively bridges gradient-based optimization with contrastive learning objectives.
 Furthermore, we employ a dual-stage mitigation strategy combining real-time input monitoring with model purification via adversarial training.
-Extensive experiments across 15 PLMs and 10 tasks demonstrate that \sys achieves $\geq98.7\%$ backdoor detection recall and reduce attack success rates to clean settings, significantly outperforming all state-of-the-art baselines in all settings.
+Extensive experiments across 15 PLMs and nine tasks demonstrate that \sys achieves $\geq98.3\%$ backdoor detection recall and reduces attack success rates to clean settings, significantly outperforming all state-of-the-art baselines in all settings.
 Code is available at \href{https://github.com/zth855/Patronus}{https://github.com/zth855/Patronus}.